JeffRen1977/video_stablization/README.md

-# Chapter 13 — Video Stabilization
+# Chapter 17 — Video Stabilization (Practical Implementation)

+> **Reference**: This repository contains the practical implementation code for Chapter 17 of "Mobile Computational Photography".
+> **Papers**: See `Papers/` folder for the research papers referenced in this chapter.

 ## Overview